-Abraham Song is a PhD student at the Schar School of Government and Policy.
-His broad research interests are in policy analysis, entrepreneurship, and labor economics.
+Abraham Song is a PhD candidate at the Schar School of Government and Policy, George Mason University.

 Abraham’s broad research interests are at the intersection of policy and entrepreneurship.
 His research examines the implications of entrepreneurship for economic development.
 He draws on large-scale data to study policy issues revolving around state business incentives and digital platforms.
 In one stream of research, he conducts a program evaluation of state business incentives across business cycles, firm size distribution, and geographies.
 In another stream of research, he studies the emergence of digital platforms and its implications for entrepreneurship and policy.